 In July, John received orders to report to the USS Oklahoma City as its Executive Officer.
 The light cruiser patrolled in Tokyo Bay during the September 1 surrender ceremony of Japan.
 Later that same month, John was released from active duty.

-Over the next few years, John joined the executive committee of the Oklahoma Medical Research Foundation, the Oklahoma City Symphony Society, and the YMCA.
+Into the 1950’s, John joined the executive committee of the Oklahoma Medical Research Foundation, the Oklahoma City Symphony Society, and the YMCA.
 In 1955, John also joined with city leaders such as E. K. Gaylord, Dean A. McGee, and Stanley Draper to form the Frontiers of Science Foundation.

 Throughout the 1960’s, John and Eleanor’s civic involvement increased.
 In 1962 John successfully opened the Kirkpatrick Planetarium, larger than the original Oklahoma City one, on the State Fairgrounds.
 In February 1963 the Oklahoma City Civic Ballet was formed by the Oklahoma Science and Arts Foundation.
-Their first show, The Nutcracker under the direction of John’s good friends Yvonne Chouteau and Miguel Terekhov and featured Oklahoma’s own Maria Tallchief.
+The Ballet produced its first show, The Nutcracker under the direction of John’s good friends Yvonne Chouteau and Miguel Terekhov and featured Oklahoma’s own Maria Tallchief.

 John and Eleanor also helped found Lyric Theater which opened its doors at Oklahoma City University with the musical, Oklahoma on July 1, 1963.
-In September 1967, the Kirkpatrick Fine Arts Auditorium opened its doors at OCU after John and Eleanor donated nearly half the building’s final costs.
+Years later, in September 1967, the Kirkpatrick Fine Arts Auditorium opened its doors at OCU after John and Eleanor donated nearly half the building’s final costs.

 In 1963, John’s involvement with the Oklahoma City Zoo began when he became president of the Oklahoma Zoological Society.
-Soon after, John began his hands-on work to improve the zoo with updated facilities, new and more exotic animals, and safe environments conducive to animal preservation began.
-In later years, John’s work would be carried forward by his daughter, Joan, together with the Kirkpatrick Foundation focused on improving the care of animals and their habitats and funding a collaborative zoological residency program.
+Soon after, John began his hands-on work to improve the zoo with updated facilities, new and more exotic animals, and more environments to help preserve and rebuild animal species.
+In later years, John’s work would be carried forward by his daughter, Joan, whose work through the Kirkpatrick Foundation focused on improving the care of animals and their habitats and funding a collaborative zoological residency program.

 While the Zoological Society took up much of John and Eleanor’s time, they continued to help other organizations throughout Oklahoma City.
 In 1967 John and Eleanor helped to bring James Earl Fraser’s “The End of the Trail” to the National Cowboy Hall of Fame and Western Heritage Center.
-Later in 1969, John and Eleanor founded the Oklahoma City Community Foundation which allowed for managing philanthropic funds in the area and distributing money in the Oklahoma City community to various non-profit organizations.
+Later in 1969, John and Eleanor developed the Oklahoma City Community Foundation which allowed for managing philanthropic funds in the area and distributing money in the Oklahoma City community to various non-profit organizations.
 John served as its president until 1980.
 In 1989, John and Eleanor established the Kirkpatrick Family Fund, the largest single endowment by the Community Foundation.

 Throughout the 1970’s, John lessened his role within his oil business as he and his wife increased their community work.
 In 1978 John saw the completion of the Kirkpatrick Science and Air Space Museum which would be the new home for the Oklahoma Science and Arts Foundation and its Planetarium.
 In over 365,000 square feet, the Kirkpatrick Center held the Omniplex Science Museum, the Air Space Museum, the Red Earth Indian Center, the International Photography Hall of Fame and Museum, and various galleries including U.S. Naval Historical Gallery, the Oklahoma State Art Collection, and the Oklahoma First Ladies collection.